 Things to See and Do in Old Town:

 - Duval Street isn’t the only nightlife in the city.
-Hit up some local favorites in this tour of Key West’s alternative bars and clubs.
+Hit up some local favourites in this tour of Key West’s alternative bars and clubs.

 - Key West is home to the Southernmost Point in the Continental United States – you can take a guided tour of the best attractions in the area on this experience.